MicrosoftDocs/bot-docs/articles/javascript/bot-builder-javascript-quickstart.md

 - [Bot Emulator](https://github.com/Microsoft/BotFramework-Emulator)
 - Knowledge of [restify](http://restify.com/) and asynchronous programming in JavaScript

+> [!NOTE]
+> For some installations the install step for restify is giving an error related to node-gyp.
+> If this is the case try running `npm install -g windows-build-tools`.

 The Bot Builder SDK for JavaScript consists of a series of [packages](https://github.com/Microsoft/botbuilder-js/tree/master/libraries) which can be installed from NPM using a special `@preview` tag.

 # Create a bot